 The role of emotion in every decision

-The emotion never disappears, but its weight is very different.
+The emotion never goes away, but their weight is very different.

 In investment: